 Eczema is a chronic, superficial inflammation of the skin associated with redness, scaling, and, at times, severe itching.
 Eczema is a term used to describe many related disorders, including atopic dermatitis, contact dermatitis, nummular dermatitis, hand dermatitis, foot dermatitis, and seborrheic dermatitis.

 What Causes It?

 The cause is unknown; however, genetics appear to play a role.
 Approximately 5% of the US population is affected by eczema.
-It is often associated with a personal or family history of hay fever or asthma.
+Atopic Dermatitis is often associated with a personal or family history of hay fever or asthma.

 What Can Be Done?

-Treatment for eczema includes topical medications and antihistamines to reduce inflammation and itching.
-A mild skin care routine using Cetaphil or Cereve cleanser and moisturizing lotions is helpful in reducing dry skin conditions.
+Treatment for eczema includes topical corticosteroid or other medications and antihistamines to reduce inflammation and itching.
+A mild skin care routine using Cetaphil or CereVe cleanser and moisturizing lotions is helpful in reducing dry skin conditions.
+Gold Skin Care Center dispenses both the Cetaphil and CereVe complete lines of cleansers and moisturizers and they will, when appropriate, recommend one’s use as part of the treatment plan.
 Avoid perfumed soaps, harsh laundry detergents and fabric softeners.

-Tennessee Clinical Research Center routinely conducts clinical research studies for actinic keratosis.
+Tennessee Clinical Research Center routinely conducts clinical research studies for atopic dermatitis as new medicines are coming to the forefront.
 For more information call TCRC at 615-383-9660 or visit www.tnclinicalresearch.com to view the current list of studies.